-Yes, graduates will earn the same Master of Public Health award as students in the on-campus program.
+Yes, graduates will earn the same Master of Public Health award as students in the on-campus programme.

 *Note that this is a UK-based degree.
-Students seeking specifically to be a public health physician in the US will need to look for a US-accredited program instead.
+Students seeking specifically to be a public health physician in the US should seek an alternative US-accredited programme.

-The online and on-campus program will suit different learners in different ways.
-Whilst both offer a Master of Public Health, the online program is purely online and is offered for two years, part-time.
-The on-campus program is taught in London, over one year and is full-time.
-Both programs are highly competitive and we encourage you to apply for the program that best suits your needs in the first instance.
+The online and on-campus programme will suit different learners in different ways.
+Whilst both offer a Master of Public Health, the online programme is purely online and is offered for either two or three years, part-time.
+The on-campus programme is taught in London, over one year and is full-time.
+Both programmes are highly competitive and we encourage you to apply for the programme that best suits your needs in the first instance.
 It may not be possible to switch between the two programs if all the places have been filled.

-You will be required to take three specialisations per term, which run in parallel, so in total you should allocate roughly 24 hours a week to the degree programme.
+You will be required to take either two or three specialisations per term, depending on enrolment option, which run in parallel, so in total you should allocate roughly 18-24 hours a week to the degree programme.
 The majority of this time will be independent study- watching videos, reading core material, participating in discussion forums, and completing quizzes and peer reviews, though you can also expect to participate in weekly webinars, office hours, and Q&A sessions too.
 These will be scheduled in advance to help you plan your study time around your other commitments.
 There will be key assessment deadlines and dates that you will work to throughout.

 In public health, the focus is on populations and communities rather than individual patients.
 There are a number of career options in research, public or government services or voluntary organisations and non-governmental organisations.
 Starting from a common core, students may develop into roles ranging from public health analysts, health services researchers, communicable disease control consultants, environmental epidemiologists, health policy advisors or directors of public health.

-For 2019/20 entry it will not be possible to transfer credits into the program.
-You will need to meet the entry requirements of the program and complete it in full in order to be awarded a Master of Public Health.
+For 2020 entry it will not be possible to transfer credits into the programme.
+You will need to meet the entry requirements of the programme and complete it in full in order to be awarded a Master of Public Health.